 When you think of your favorite piece of equipment in your house, your sump pump might not be at the top of the list.
 But maybe it should be, since it helps keep your basement dry, comfortable and flood-free.

-Understanding how this hard-working piece of equipment works is a crucial first step to taking better care of it, so you can proactively avoid potential water issues on your lower level.
+Understanding how this hard-working piece of equipment functions is a crucial first step to taking better care of it so you can proactively avoid potential water issues on your lower level.
 Let’s dive in and take a look at how sump pumps work.

 Sump pumps are typically located in the lowest portion of a home or building and are designed to prevent flooding after storms and heavy rainfall.